Surendra Nath Singh

-Surendra Nath Singh is an Indian politician and was a member of 17th Legislative Assembly of Uttar Pradesh of India.
-He represented the Bairia constituency in Ballia district of Uttar Pradesh and is a member of the Bharatiya Janata Party but switched to Vikassheel Insaan Party to fight the 2022 Uttar Pradesh Legislative Assembly Elections.
+Surendra Nath Singh (born 1 October 1962) is an Indian politician and was a member of 17th Legislative Assembly of Uttar Pradesh of India.
+He represented the Bairia constituency in Ballia district of Uttar Pradesh and as a member of the Bharatiya Janata Party but switched to Vikassheel Insaan Party to fight the 2022 Uttar Pradesh Legislative Assembly Elections.

 Early life and education

 Singh was born 1 October 1962 in Bairiya, Ballia district, Uttar Pradesh to his father Ramnarayan Singh.
 In 1986, he married Jayamala Singh, they have one son and two daughters.
-He belongs to Kshatriya community.
+He belongs to Rajput Kshatriya community.
 In 1992, he got degree of Master of Education from Himachal Pradesh University, Himachal Pradesh and in 1994, he received a degree in Master of Arts in Sociology from Veer Bahadur Singh Purvanchal University, Jaunpur.

 Political career

 Since 2017, he represents Bairiya constituency as an MLA of Bhartiya Janata Party.
 He defeated Samajwadi Party candidate Jai Prakash Anchal by a margin of 17,077 votes.